- Home

 What foods should you be incorporating into your diet in your third trimester?

 In the third trimester, you should continue to eat a healthy, balanced diet.
-That means eating the full range of food groups and following the advice of the Government’s Eatwell guide .
+That means eating the full range of food groups and following the advice of the Government’s Eatwell guide , and The Food Pyramid in Ireland.
 You’re also recommended to avoid the foods mentioned in our article here.

 In addition, pay particular attention to the following nutrients throughout your third trimester: